 What is Autoimmunity?

-Before getting into how autoimmune diseases are managed, it’s important to understand the immune system and what autoimmunity is.
+Before exploring how autoimmune diseases are managed, it’s important to understand the immune system and what autoimmunity is.

 The purpose of the immune system is to protect your body from potentially harmful microbes (bacteria, viruses, parasites, and fungi), to neutralize environmental toxins, and to help protect against cellular changes that could lead to diseases like cancer.
-When the body comes into contact with an outside invader or it becomes aware of damaged cells, the immune system kicks in to take care of the problem.
+When the body comes into contact with an outside invader or it becomes aware of damaged cells, the immune system activates to address the issue.
 This is a life-saving process, and it pays to have a robust immune response in these instances.

 People with autoimmunity have a robust immune system response, but the process is misguided.
 In addition to targeting an invader or damaged cells, the immune system also begins to see the body’s own healthy cells, tissues, and organs as foreign.
 The immune system begins to create autoantibodies that attack normal cells.
-When this assault is continuous, the end result can be serious damage to the body and a reduced quality of life.
+When this process continues, it can lead to significant damage to the body and a reduced quality of life.

 - Chronic fatigue